Fact-checked by the CapitalLendingNews editorial team

 How long does it take to set up a zero-based budget?

-Most beginners spend 2–3 hours on their first zero-based budget setup.
+Most beginners spend 2–3 hours on their first setup.
 Subsequent months take 30–60 minutes once categories are established.
 Using an app like YNAB or EveryDollar reduces setup time significantly after the first cycle.

 Is zero-based budgeting good for people with irregular income?